 This seven-hour workshop introduces participants to using a geographic information system (GIS) to analyze data and create maps.
 Through a combination of presentations and hands-on exercises, participants will learn basic GIS concepts and the fundamentals of spatial analysis.
-If you are brand new to GIS, Mapping 101 is a better workshop to get started.

 We teach GIS 101 with three different software options.
 Review the three options below to determine which one will meet your needs.